IoT Security – Part 1 of 3: Principles of Holistic Security and End Point Security Elements

 - PAN and WAN Communication Security at the connectivity level

 End point security encompasses all the protocols that should be followed to ensure that there are no security violations at the IoT device level.
 The primary areas of focus are IoT cybersecurity at:

 - Bluetooth PAN level

-Device hardware/software security – IoT device manufacturers have been increasingly incorporating security features in the device hardware and software to offer a primary layer of protection.
+IoT device security (Hardware and Software level) – IoT device manufacturers have been increasingly incorporating security features in the device hardware and software to offer a primary layer of protection.

-Key security features that can be integrated at this level include:
+Key IoT security features that can be integrated at this level include:

 - Physical and Tamper Security – Each connected device in an IoT infrastructure can be a potential entry point to access the entire network or the confidential data handled within.
 For security to be completely realized in an IoT infrastructure, it should be incorporated in the devices during the design and build phases.

 The IoT devices should be able to authorize their identity, encrypt their data, and protect data that is stored locally.

 Physical security is an important aspect as well.